kipteamm/BDFD/Tutorials and Guides/Premium System V2.md

 # Variables
 All these work with 2 variables only.
-The first variables is called `premium` with a default value of `false`.
+The first variable is called `premium` with a default value of `false`.
 The second variable is `premiumcodes` with a default value of nothing.
 ![premium variables](https://github.com/ToroEen/BDFD/blob/7e09ceb3c613cd246a208d2f7784d2d33fd0cecc/Tutorials%20and%20Guides/Tutorials%20and%20Guides%20Assets/premium_variables.png)